 Our training programme and opportunities support the development of wider professional and personal skills, as well as the specialist technical requirements of your research degree.

-Students have opportunities to develop their skills and competencies in a range of areas, including research skills and techniques, understanding the research environment, research management, consideration of personal effectiveness, communication skills, networking and team working and career management.
+Students have opportunities to develop their skills and competencies in a range of areas, including research skills and techniques, understanding the research environment, research management, consideration of personal effectiveness, research integrity and ethics, communication skills, networking and team working and career management.

 Your professional development process starts with a self-audit to identify your existing skills, followed by an action plan to help you identify your development and training needs.

 Your record of the skills, courses and development opportunities undertaken forms an important part of your portfolio as a professional researcher.
 This is potentially valuable for a future employer, and is a unique feature of the London Doctoral Academy’s commitment to your professional development.

 You will be expected to take part in the Academy's Key Skills Development Programme during the life of your degree, compromising an impressive range of courses, seminars and workshops to help your wider development.
 All of our courses are mapped to the nationally recognised Vitae Researcher Development Framework (RDF) which describes 'the knowledge, behaviour and attributes of successful researchers'.